Healthcare Provider? Request Your BAA Today.

 Continuous Monitoring

-- 24/7 automated security monitoring of all platform systems and PHI access events
+- 24/7 automated security monitoring of all platform systems and PHI access events, including RCM claims data and MDS assessments

 - Anomaly detection for unusual access patterns, bulk data downloads, and unauthorized access attempts

-- All audit log entries include: user ID, timestamp, IP address, action type, data accessed, and outcome
+- All audit log entries include: user ID, timestamp, IP address, action type, data accessed (including specific claims or MDS records), and outcome

 Periodic Assessments

-- Annual Risk Analysis: Comprehensive assessment of threats, vulnerabilities, and impact to PHI confidentiality, integrity, and availability
+- Annual Risk Analysis: Comprehensive assessment of threats, vulnerabilities, and impact to PHI confidentiality, integrity, and availability, including RCM claims data and MDS assessments

-- Annual Penetration Testing: Independent third-party penetration testing of all production systems
+- Annual Penetration Testing: Independent third-party penetration testing of all production systems, including RCM API endpoints and claims submission interfaces

-- Quarterly Security Reviews: Internal review of access controls, workforce compliance, and policy updates
+- Quarterly Security Reviews: Internal review of access controls, workforce compliance, policy updates, and RCM data access patterns

 - BAA Renewal Reviews: Annual review of all BAA terms against current HIPAA requirements